mrparracho/mlx-week-6/README.md

 ### Training Process

 1. **Data Preprocessing**: CNN/DailyMail articles are formatted with "Summarize: " prefix and "\nTarget:" for summaries
-2. **Tokenization**: Input and target texts are tokenized with QWEN tokenizer
+2. **Tokenization**: Input and target texts are tokenized with Qwen2.5 tokenizer
 3. **Boundary Detection**: Automatic detection of input/target boundaries for enhanced loss calculation
-4. **LoRA Application**: Low-rank adapters are applied to attention layers
+4. **LoRA Application**: Low-rank adapters are applied to attention and MLP layers
 5. **Training Loop**: Supervised fine-tuning with gradient accumulation and boundary-aware loss
 6. **Validation**: Regular evaluation on validation set
 7. **Checkpointing**: Automatic saving of best models